 Will there be scarring?

 The various techniques for breast reductions produce different types of possible scarring.
 Traditional breast reduction surgery will produce anchor-like scars that extend around the nipple, down the middle of the breast, and under the breast.
-Vertical incision breast reduction surgery creates shorter scars which also circle the nipple and extend vertically down the breast, but do not continue under the breast.
+Vertical incisions create shorter scars which also circle the nipple and extend vertically down the breast, but do not continue under the breast.
 Scar-less breast reduction surgery typically only leaves minor, inconspicuous scars that are usually under the breast crease.